RensTillmann/cli-common-commands/vim.md

 Difference in size in this case is: 13-15 = -2.

-This means that the sanitized string shrinks with 2 in length.
+This means that the serialized string shrinks with 2 in length.
 Meaning a string that was 144 in size, will need to become 142.

 #### 1) Always start at the top of the document and at the beginning of the line